hsynlms/autotyperjs/README.md

 [![NPM](https://nodei.co/npm/autotyperjs.png)](https://nodei.co/npm/autotyperjs/)

 autotyperjs can be accessable in global variable as `autoTyper`.
 It exposes outside two functions, `start` and `stop`.
 Multiple instances can be created by using `new` keyword.
-It compatible with Chrome, Firefox, Safari, Internet Explorer and Edge.
+Its compatible with Chrome, Firefox, Safari, Internet Explorer and Edge.

 - **start()** : starts AutoTyper on target element.
 ```javascript